wix/cli-app-templates/chart-widget/README.md

-# Wix CLI App Template: Charts
+# Wix CLI App Template: Chart Widget

-The Charts Wix app template is part of the [Wix app templates collection](https://dev.wix.com/apps-templates).
+The Chart Widget Wix app template is parrt of the [Wix app template collection](https://dev.wix.com/apps-templates).

-This Wix CLI template demonstrates how to add a Chart with a [site widget](https://dev.wix.com/docs/build-apps/developer-tools/cli/wix-cli-for-apps/extensions/site-widgets).
-The app creates a site widget where site admins can customize the chart's characteristics, such as the data, text, and colors.
+This Wix CLI template demonstrates how to add a chart with a [site widget](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/supported-extensions/site-extensions/site-widgets/add-a-site-widget-extension-in-the-cli).
+The app creates a site widget where site admins can customize the chart's characteristics, such as the chart type, data, text, and colors.
 This is an excellent starting point for building apps that use site widgets to add customizable features to a site.

 The template also demonstrates the basic functionality of the React SDK, the Editor SDK, and the Wix Design System.